justinjaywang/taiwanese-foods/index.md

 #### The pinyin alphabet

-Pinyin, also called the Chinese Phonetic Alphabet, is the official romanization system for standard Mandarin Chinese.
-The alphabet's twenty-one initial letters are presented here, each with a corresponding Taiwanese food.
+Pinyin, also called the Chinese Phonetic Alphabet, is the official romanization system for Mandarin Chinese.
+The alphabet's 21 initial letters are presented here, each with a corresponding Taiwanese food.

 #### The featured foods